magicus/icq/README.md

-# The ICQ Protocl Specification - Some Historical Notes
+# The ICQ Protocol Specification - Some Historical Notes

 Once upon a time, Instant Messaging (IM) was born on the Internet, and the name of the program that spearheaded that revolution was **ICQ**.
 The year was 1996.